ascend4/ascend4/UNIFIED_WHEN.md

 `WHEN`s, leaving their alternatives inactive until a solver consumes the lowered region view.

 CMSlv2 now has the first steady-state consumption path.
-During presolve it:
+During solver creation and presolve it:

 - requests `WHEN_REGION_STEADY` lowering for classifier `WHEN`s
+- materialises generated guard relations/logrelations/boundaries for nontrivial guards
+- installs those generated objects into the solver-side conditional-relation, logrelation, and boundary lists
 - reanalyzes active equations using the lowered predicates
 - evaluates those predicates against the current instance-tree values
 - activates the first true lowered region, including nested `WHEN`s
 - hands the resulting active system to its existing QRSlv/LRSlv machinery

-This is intentionally a first, static steady-region path.
-It validates that the lowered presentation can select equations for CMSlv2, but it is not yet a full mixed complementarity/MINLP-style search over free algebraic region predicates.
-A predicate such as `x < 1` is evaluated from the current value of `x` at reanalysis time; future CMSlv2 work must decide how to make such predicates part of the branch/search/boundary machinery when `x` is a solved unknown.
+This is still not a full mixed complementarity/MINLP-style search over free algebraic region predicates, but it is no longer only a static equation selector.
+Generated guard objects now appear in the ordinary solver-side system presentation, so CMSlv2 can see the natural real boundaries and logical guard rows through the same lists it already uses for CMSlv-style boundary handling.

 QRSlv and CMSlv still reject direct classifier models at solver setup unless a solver has already explicitly consumed the lowered steady presentation.
 IDA